enordquist/enordquist.github.io/_pages/publications.md

 <a href=""></a>
 </li>
 <li>
 <b>Nordquist E*</b>, Schultz S*, Chen J. Using metadynamics to explore the free energy of dewetting in biologically-relevant nanopores.
-JPC B (submitted).
+JPC B (accepted).
 <a href="">DOI</a>
 <a href=""></a>
 </li>
 <li>
-<b>Nordquist E</b>, Clerico E, Chen J, Gierasch L. Computationally-aided modeling of Hsp70-client interactions: past, present, and future. (submitted) JPC B, 2022.
+<b>Nordquist E</b>, Clerico E, Chen J, Gierasch L. Computationally-aided modeling of Hsp70-client interactions: past, present, and future. (accepted) JPC B, 2022.
 Special edition in memory of <a href="https://en.wikipedia.org/wiki/Harold_Scheraga">Harold Scheraga</a>.
 <a href="">DOI</a>
 </li>
 <hr>